How to Build a Niche Website: Step-by-Step Case Study

 The problem with a free tool is that, while it’s free, it usually has either missing or incomplete data.

-As such, you might want to consider using a professional keyword tool like Ahrefs’ Keywords Explorer (affiliate link).
+As such, you might want to consider using a professional keyword tool like Ahrefs’ Keywords Explorer.

 Enter a seed keyword into Keywords Explorer, and it will generate thousands of keyword ideas, plus all sorts of relevant SEO metrics: